anthonylangsworth/RayTracer/README.md

 1. src/RayTracer: The ray tracing library.
 2. src/Viewer: Generate and display ray traced images using "RayTracer".
 Run this to see the output.
 3. test/RayTracer.Test: Automated tests for the ray tracer, written in NUnit.
 4. tools/SampleViewer: A visualization for the sample generators.
+Ensuring correct distribution and no outliers is easier visually than mathematically.

 ## Principles